narenr94/basic_matrix/README.md

 ->0.2.0
-contains functions that return matrix for add, subract, multiply and transponse ->0.3.1 added elemental multiplication and fixed init function consistency issue
+contains functions that return matrix for add, subract, multiply and transponse ->0.3.1 added elemental multiplication and fixed init function consistency issue by swapping rwo and column arguments